Shaggy-alt/Shaggy-alt/README.md

   Most of my projects here will be related to cybersec with pent-testing in mind.
 I will show most if not all my projects I have done since I began 2 years ago with instruction on how to replicate.

-I will also show how to use sertain well known tools in unknown ways to evade detection (nmap im looking at you..)
+I will also show how to use certain well known tools in unknown ways to evade detection (nmap im looking at you..)